 Research/

 Instruction Scholarship Service

-% of effort 45-55% (5 courses/ 35-45% 5-15%
+% of 45-55% 35-45% 5-15%

+effort (5 courses/

-CITOIL course units)
+course units)

 2. When departmentally defined expectations vary from these guidelines, a department chair shall notify the respective dean, who shall obtain approval for the departmentally defined expectations from the Provost, subject to the President's approval.